**A Quick review of Homeroom from the Sundance Film Festival. More thoughts to come when the film gets an official release**

 While the average student of Oakland spent their class hours scrolling through Instagram, student leadership, under the guidance of seniors Denilson Garibo and Mica Smith-Dahl were pushing for change.
 In a fascinating bit of foreshadowing, they spent much of 2019 pushing the school board to defund the school police.

 Once school is transitioned to virtual the student activism suddenly finds a purpose.
-Their once futile quest to reform an unjust policing system circles back around and helps inspire the nationwide protests of the summer.
+Their once futile quest to reform an unjust policing system circles back around and feeds into the nationwide protests of the summer.
 What once felt like righteous but unfocused anger finally found it’s message.
-From that time on Homeroom feels optimistic about the ways in which American youth, especially students of color, can lead this country to a better future.
+From that time on Homeroom paints an optimistic future in which American youth, especially students of color, can lead this country to a better place.